vince0526/enterprise-console/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Project Environment Setup

+For the Enterprise Console specific development workstation provisioning guide (PHP 8.3, Laravel 12, Node/Vite, QA tooling) see: [docs/environment-setup.md](docs/environment-setup.md).
+A PowerShell bootstrap script is available in `scripts/bootstrap-dev-environment.ps1` and a DOCX version can be generated with `python scripts/env_setup_md_to_docx.py` (requires `python-docx`).

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.